Build the foundations for a happy life.

 Child & Adolescent Therapy for Tampa’s Future Achievers

 Psychology House offers personalized therapy services for children, teens, and young adults.
-Specializing in some of the most prominent mental health issues and evidence-based treatments, Psychology House has cultivated an environment where children and adolescents can heal and develop lifelong mental health strategies for the challenges of today.
+Specializing in today’s most prominent mental health issues and evidence-based treatments, Psychology House has cultivated an environment where children and adolescents can heal and develop lifelong mental health strategies for the challenges of today.

 Our child & teen areas of focus include: